 The significance of the relevant offence(s) for any child living or likely to visit the address must be established and children’s social care informed.

 For any child identified by the probation officer as either living or likely to visit the address, the social worker must undertake an assessment of potential risk in relation to the release of the prisoner.

 The social worker must identify in writing any child protection issues arising from the proposed release of a prisoner to a specified address and indicate any action that children’s social care may need to undertake to protect the child(ren) in the household.

-The probation officer for the local area must share her/his report with the appropriate children’s social care.
+The Probation Officer for the local area must share theirreport with the appropriate children’s social care.

 If the prisoner is to be released to an address with a child(ren), a child protection enquiry must be initiated (see Known Offenders and Others who may Pose a Risk to Children Procedure).